-A few small tweaks to the grocery budget can save me hundreds of dollars a month.
-So, if money is a little tight in your home this month, then here are 100 Easy Ways to Save a whole lot of money on your next food bill and help you get back on track by stretching your income a little further.
+So, if money is a little tight at home, this is where I cut back costs.
+Here are 100 Ways to Save money on your next grocery bill and help you get back on track by stretching your income a little further.

 Like when my husband bit into a popcorn kernel and cracked his tooth last week.
 Boom!
 Unexpected dentist bill of $1000.
 Agh!
 So this week, the family is on a serious grocery budget cut (and no popcorn for hubby either because he doesn’t eat it responsibly:).

-Our food bill can be scary.
-It’s something that I have to work on ALL the time.
 It’s too easy to keep adding the odd item to the trolley as you wander through the supermarket.
 For years I didn’t even try save money on my grocery shop.
 I just convinced myself that ‘it was just how much it costs’ to feed our family.
 Pffft.
-Not any more baby!
+Not any more!
 Now I’m a cost cutting machine.

 This is big list, but when it comes to saving money on groceries, every dollar can add up.
 Implementing even a few of these tips will save you hundreds of dollars.
 Let me know if you feel I’ve left anything off the list.

 - Decide on your budget for the week so that you know how much money you are working with for the week.
-I include a Grocery Budget Tracker Price List & Grocery Spend Tracker in the Recipe Binder mentioned above.
-Don’t forget to add your Coupon Code (RECIPEONE) at Checkout to get it for $1.00.
+I include a Grocery Budget Tracker Price List & Grocery Spend Tracker in the Recipe Binder, And in the interests of savings, I’m discounting it to $7 for the 100+ Page Binder. Â

 - Check your pantry, fridge and freezer to see what food you have in stock and which ingredients you can use for the week.
+Plan your meals around using what you have in stock.
+Find my pantry inventory list here.
+It’s super useful!

 - Only go to the grocery store once a week.
+Those little trips to the store always add up.Â

 - Make a Meal plan using grocery sale items and ingredients you already have in your kitchen.